callumc34/File-Boxes/README.md

 ## Installation & Running instructions

 1. Clone this repository
-2. cd into the repository and run the command `npm install && cd clients && npm install`
+2. cd into the repository and run the command `npm install && cd client && npm install`
 3. Create a database/secrets.json file that should look like this

 ```json